Completing the Fifth PN Precision Frontier via the EFT of Spinning Gravitating Objects: Effective Field Theory of Higher Spin in Gravity

-To begin with we construct the non-minimal coupling of the action with our analogue of the Pauli-Lubanski vector, $S^{\mu}$, which satisfies the gauge where spin is orthogonal to the linear momentum.
-This naturally leads to definite-parity $SO(3)$ tensors for the spin-induced multipoles, in a construction that is guided mainly by the symmetries of parity and $SO(3)$ invariance.
-Using the complete set of symmetries spelled out in \cite{Levi:2015msa}, and with the definite-parity curvature components, $E_{\mu\nu}$ and $B_{\mu\nu}$, a rigorous analysis there yields the tower of leading non-minimal couplings to all orders in spin \cite{Levi:2015msa}:
+To begin with we construct the non-minimal coupling of the action with the analogue of the Pauli-Lubanski vector, $S^{\mu}$, which is orthogonal to the linear momentum \cite{Levi:2014gsa,Levi:2015msa}.
+This naturally leads to definite-parity $SO(3)$ tensors for the spin-induced multipoles, in a construction that is guided mainly by the symmetries of parity and $SO(3)$ invariance \cite{Levi:2014gsa,Levi:2015msa}.
+Using the complete set of symmetries spelled out in \cite{Levi:2015msa}, and with the definite-parity curvature components, $E_{\mu\nu}$ and $B_{\mu\nu}$, our rigorous analysis gave rise to an infinite tower of leading non-minimal couplings to all orders in spin \cite{Levi:2014gsa,Levi:2015msa}:

-These spin-induced multipolar deformations are preceded by new Wilson coefficients, that match what is called in traditional GR ``multipolar deformation parameters''.
+This new set of operators represents spin-induced multipolar deformations, and are preceded by new Wilson coefficients, that match what would be called in traditional GR ``multipolar deformation parameters''.
 From this infinite series we need the $3$ leading terms for the quartic-in-spin sectors \cite{Levi:2014gsa,Levi:2015msa}:

-with the spin-induced quadrupole \cite{Barker:1975ae,Porto:2005ac}, octupole, and hexadecapole \cite{Levi:2014gsa}, that enter each at the PN order noted, inferred from power-counting that was detailed in \cite{Levi:2015msa,Levi:2018nxp}.
+with the spin-induced quadrupole \cite{Barker:1975ae,Porto:2005ac}, octupole, and hexadecapole \cite{Levi:2014gsa}, which enter at the PN orders noted, inferred from power-counting as detailed in \cite{Levi:2014gsa,Levi:2015msa,Levi:2018nxp}.
+Notably the leading relativistic corrections start only from the octupole \cite{Levi:2014gsa,Levi:2015msa,Levi:2018nxp}.

+The various approaches which have implemented scattering-amplitudes methods to study scattering of massive higher-spin particles, such as \cite{Guevara:2018wpp,Chen:2021qkk,Bern:2022kto}, have relied on the above theory, introduced in \cite{Levi:2014gsa,Levi:2015msa}.
+The $S^l$ couplings to gravity in eq.~\eqref{spintower} provided the $3$-point amplitudes for the scattering of massive particles of spin $s=l/2$, where $3$-point amplitudes are the critical building blocks used to derive any amplitude in such methods.
+Moreover, these approaches all used further input from implementation of the above theory for the case of BHs in traditional GR, e.g.~\cite{Guevara:2018wpp}, to critically guide their derivations.
+The dependence of Guevara et al.~\cite{Guevara:2018wpp} on our worldline theory for higher-spin from \cite{Levi:2014gsa,Levi:2015msa} should be noted here in particular, since it was omitted in \cite{Guevara:2018wpp}.